 We have undertaken many executive searches for family businesses over the years.
 Finding executives who will thrive in these businesses is specialized work as it requires an understanding of how business and familial dynamics interact to inform good hiring decisions.
 These dynamics are anything but incidental.
 They can create wonderfully inviting through to bizarre, surreal, if not impossible contexts in which to hire.

-Consider the extreme story of the Schoen family.
+I recently read the story of the Schoen family.
 The patriarch, LS Schoen (known as ‘Slick’) founded the ubiquitous US-based company U-Haul in 1945.
 Slick’s determination to build a successful business was such that he travelled for weeks on end, meeting dealers, personally servicing his trucks and trailers, often sleeping in his car.
 Though the firm went through many ups and downs, it grew to international prominence and its name and brand endure seventy years later.
-This is not THE most interesting part of the story however.
+This is not THE interesting part of the story however.

 LS Schoen’s first wife died in 1957 at the age of 34 and her 50% interest in the company was divided among the couple’s 6 children.
 LS Schoen subsequently remarried and had 5 more children before divorcing his second wife.
 He was married two more times (apparently twice to the same woman) and had a total of 12 children.
 LS regularly doled out shares to his children and other family members, a move he would live to regret.